 Annually, the City of Kingston ("City") receives an Entitlement Grant allocation through the United States Department of Housing and Urban Development's ("HUD's") Community Development Block Grant ("CDBG") Program.
-In accordance with the administration of the CDBG Entitlement funding, the City's Office ofCommunity Development has prepared a five-year Consolidated Plan which serves as the long-range plan for spending the City's annual CDBG allocations.
+In accordance with the administration of the CDBG Entitlement funding, the City's Office of Community Development has prepared a five-year Consolidated Plan which serves as the long-range plan for spending the City's annual CDBG allocations.
 This plan sets forth community needs, long-range program goals, specific program objectives, annual goals and benchmarks for measuring the program's progress.
-The City must also prepare its Annual Action Plan for the 2021 Fiscal Year ("FY"), which runs from July 1, 2021 through June 30, 2022.
+The City must also prepare its Annual Action Plan for the 2022 Fiscal Year ("FY"), which runs from July 1, 2022 through June 30, 2023.
 This is a short-term plan detailing the use of the upcoming fiscal year's allocation, which is estimated to be approximately \$700,000.

-Beginning November 13, 2020 applications to request funding for proposed projects or programs in the FY 2021 Annual Action Plan are available to print from the City's website or they can be emailed upon request.
-Complete applications will be accepted until noon on Friday, January 8, 2021 to apeterson@kingston-ny.gov.
+Beginning October 12, 2021, applications to request funding for proposed programs or services in the FY 2022 Annual Action Plan are available to print from the City's website or they can be emailed upon request.
+Only complete applications will be accepted until noon on Friday, December 10, 2021 to apeterson@kingston-ny.gov or mailed or delivered to the Office of Community Development, 420 Broadway, Kingston, NY 12401.